techdivision/import-docs/pages/02.getting-started/03.configuration/docs.38.md

 #### Global Parameters

-Global parameters in the configuration file enables developers to pass specific configuration values from the configuration file itself, from the commandline (using the --params option) or an addtional file (using the --params-file option) through to their import logic, e. g. project specifc observers.
+Global parameters in the configuration file enables developers to pass specific configuration values from the configuration file itself, from the commandline (using the `--params` option) or an addtional file (using the `--params-file` option) through to their import logic, e. g. project specifc observers.

-##### In the Configuration File itself
+##### In a Configuration Snippet

+It's possible to create a snippet with params, e. g. `<magento-install-directory>/app/etc/configuration/params.json` which contains values like

 ```json
 {